escapewindow/mozsf2018/try_staging.md

 We may be able to request new docker instances of bouncer, balrog, and "s3" before running a staging release, like checking out books from a library, and retire them when we're done.

 We had brainstormed spinning these instances up automatically, but that may prove tricky, time consuming, and not allow for alternate or complex testing scenarios.
 For instance, we may want to run two or more staging releases in a row, and verify that the first can update to subsequent releases.
 The library allows us to set up instances beforehand, modify them if desired, keep them up for one or more releases, and choose when to retire them.

-When we finish implementing this, we should be able to support `n` concurrent staging releases on Try.

 #### Balrog instance